littleosbook/aenix/doc/book/page_frame_allocation.md

 unsigned int vaddr = (unsigned int) &kernel_virtual_start;
 ~~~

-If we use GRUB modules we also need to make sure they are marked as "in use" as
+If we use GRUB modules we also need to make sure the memory they use is marked
-well.
+as "in use" as well.

 Note that not all available memory needs to be contiguous.
 In the first 1MB
 there are several I/O-mapped memory sections, as well as memory used by GRUB